ibm-cloud-docs/Cloudant/api/creating_views.md

 ## Reduce functions
 {: #reduce-functions}

-Design documents with `partitioned` set to `true` cannot contain JavaScript reduce functions, only built-ins.
-{: tip}

-Design documents with `options.partitioned` set to `true` cannot contain JavaScript reduce functions, only built-ins.
+Design documents with `options.partitioned` set to `true` cannot contain custom JavaScript reduce functions, only built-in reduces are allowed.
 {: tip}

 If a view has a reduce function,